Introduction

 Purple: Results from mixing red and blue.

-Real-Life Example: A Colorful Garden
+Real-Life Example: A Colourful Garden

 Imagine a beautiful garden overflowing with colourful flowers.
 You may notice a lot of secondary colours among the flowers.
 Think of the marigold with brilliant orange petals that perfectly combine yellow and red.
 Close by, plant leaves are a rich shade of green that is a pleasing combination of blue and yellow.